mjaimin/DesignPatterns/Design Patterns to solve design problems.md

 6.  **Define application-specific names for operations in the pattern.**
     Here again, the names generally depend on the application.
 Use the responsibilities and collaborations associated with each operation as a guide.
 Also, be consistent in your naming conventions.
 For example, you might use the "Create-" prefix consistently to denote a factory method.
 7.  **Implement the operations to carry out the responsibilities and collaborations in the pattern.**
     The Implementationsectionoffershints to guide you in the implementation.
 The examples in the Sample Code section can help as well.
-Shubham Narkhede 6th Semester CSE, Design Patterns